-Attribute Name Mandatory Attribute Description If the placeholder is defined in a context where the enabled/disabled state of the field is the same under all circumstances, then:
+Attribute Name Mandatory Attribute Description If the placeholder is of same under all circur text where the enabled/disabled state of the field is the

 Attribute Name Mandatory Attribute Description styleclass No Defines the name of the CSS style class(es) assigned to the checkbox.
-Default: no style class If the placeholder is defined in a context where the enabled/disabled state of the field differs according to the circumstances, then: enabledclass No Defines the name of the CSS style class(es) assigned to the checkbox if the field appears in a disabled con- text.
+Default: no style class If the placeholder is c according to the circu text where the enabled/disabled state of the field differs enabledclass No Defines the name of the CSS style class(es) assigned to the checkbox if the field appears in a disabled con- text.
 Default: no style class disabledclass No Defines the name of the CSS style class(es) assigned to the checkbox if the field appears in a disabled con- text.
 Default: no style class